Why We Teach:

 This commitment to our mission is at the foundation of our hiring policy, and it leads to what we call the "Wayland School of Music Difference": nurturing students from the start with outstanding teaching from inspiring professional musicians; and encouraging and challenging them to discover their own musical voice.

-Our vision is that this “Wayland School of Music Difference” should result not only in our students playing their instruments better and with greater ease; but also give them confidence in their musical voice, an avenue for self-expression, a deeper understanding of their inner strengths, and - no matter how long they carry on playing their instruments - a life-long enjoyment and appreciation of music.
+Our vision is that this “Wayland School of Music Difference” should not just result in our students playing their instruments better, and with greater ease.
+It should also give them confidence in their musical voice, an avenue for self-expression, a deeper understanding of their inner strengths, and - no matter how long they carry on playing their instruments - a life-long enjoyment and appreciation of music.

 Come and experience the “Wayland School of Music Difference” for yourself!
 Contact us to arrange a free try-out lesson.